The Bug Club: History

 Towards the end of the year, the band made their international debut in the Netherlands following radio interviews and performances returning multiple times to perform in cities such as Utrecht and Amsterdam.

 In January and February 2023, The Bug Club performed a series of shows under the pseudonym Mr Anyway's Holey Spirits.
 The shows were recorded and released as a live album titled Mr Anyway's Holey Spirits Perform!
 One Foot in Bethlehem, featuring entirely new music intended to never be played again.
 The band continued to perform under their normal name, playing numerous shows in the UK.

 Following the release of a picture disc aptly titled Picture This! in April 2023, their second studio album Rare Birds: Hour Of Song was released on October 20, 2023, and was more experimental than their previous work, with spoken word interludes, more diverse genres and new instrumentation.
 It is also their longest work to date, being slightly longer than an hour.

 On March 7, 2024, the band announced that their longtime drummer, Dan Matthew, was leaving the band to focus on his family life.

-After signing to US label Sub Pop the band announced that their third album On The Intricate Inner Workings Of The System… would be released on 30 August.
+After signing to US label Sub Pop the band announced that their third album, On The Intricate Inner Workings Of The System…, would be released on 30 August.
 It was again recorded with Buzzard Buzzard Buzzard's Tom Rees at his Rat Trap studio in Cardiff.

 Following the release of their single "Have You Ever Been To Wales" in February 2025, the band's next album, Very Human Features was announced to be released in June 2025.

+On February 18, 2026, the band released the single “Watching the Omnibus”, alongside an announcement for their seventh studio album, Every Single Muscle, released May 29.